 Victoria Hospital

-When you are admitted to your room, your nurse will take your blood pressure, pulse, and oxygen level, and will listen to your lungs.
-He or she will also ask you questions about your medical and surgical history, medications, activity level, and self care routines.
+When you are admitted to your room, your nurse will take your blood pressure, pulse, and oxygen level, and will listen to your heart and lungs.
+He or she will also ask you questions about your medical and surgical history, medications, activity level, and self -are routines.
+Please bring an updated list of medications you are taking at home.

-As mentioned on the main LHSC patient information webpage, it is hospital policy to ask you what you would want done if your heart stopped.
+It is hospital policy to ask you what you would want done if your heart stopped.
 This is asked so your wishes are carried out.
-Your nurse will have this discussion with you and will be able to answer any questions you might have.
+Your doctor will have this discussion with you and will be able to answer any questions you might have.

-A very important part of your stay in the Cardiac Care Program is to ensure you are well informed of the tests, procedures, and medications you will have.
+As part of your stay in the Cardiac Care Program, we would like to ensure you are well informed of the tests, procedures, and medications you will have throughout your stay.

-Your nurse will be giving you information in the form of booklets, videos, DVDs, and/or pamphlets.
+Your nurse will be giving you information in the form of booklets, and/or pamphlets.
 It is important to keep these with you and not send them home.
-Your nurse will be reviewing them with you frequently and wants to ensure that you fully understand the information you need to have both in hospital and when you are discharged home.
+Your nurse will be reviewing them with you frequently as we want to ensure that you fully understand the information you need to have both in hospital for when you are discharged home.

 Your family is welcome and encouraged to be involved in your education.